instadeepai/Mava/README.md

 Furthermore, we illustrate the speed of JAX-based MARL by illustrating the system steps per second as the number of parallel environments are increased

 Here, also note the system performance on a larger set of Robotic Warehouse environments:

+## Roadmap
+We plan to iteratively expand Mava in the following increments:
+1. Support for more multi-agent Jumanji environments
+2. Benchmarks on a more environments
+3. Support for off-policy algorithms

+Please do follow along as we develop this next phase!

 ## Citing Mava

 If you use Mava in your work, please cite the accompanying